wix/stylable/packages/stylable.io/docs/references/mixins.md

     -st-mixin: mix(300, "xx,x"); /* ["300", "xx,x"] */
 }
 ```
-They can also be used to include quotes or backslashes as part of the paramater.
+They can also be used to include quotes or backslashes as part of the parameter.
 ```css
 .y { /* escape slashes */
     -st-mixin: mix(300, "\"xxx\""); /* ["300", "\"xxx\""] */